Carex ‘Ice Dance’

 Variegated Japanese Sedge

 Large group of grasslike, clumping plants found worldwide and grown for foliage effect in borders, rock gardens, containers, and water gardens (flowers are generally insignificant); some are used as lawn substitutes, as large-scale groundcovers, or for erosion control.
 Long, narrow evergreen leaves are often striped or oddly colored.
 Specialists offer many varieties.
 Although characteristically found in damp soils, many sedges will grow under relatively dry conditions in cultivation.
 Many are short-lived in gardens so are used as annuals.Carex ‘Ice Dance’

 Grows to 1–2 ft. high and spreads slowly.
 Dark green leaves are edged in creamy white.
-Good edging or groundcover.
+Makes a good edging or groundcover.
 Regular water.

 Clumps of broad, bamboolike leaves support 2–5-ft. flowering stems in summer; they carry showers...

 Native to the Pacific Northwest, these grow to 16 in. tall, producing clusters of dark blue, inch-long...

 Dense tuft of slender, silvery green leaves with tips that curl with age.
 Grows about 2 ft. high ...